sunyumail93/RiboMining/README.md

 ## Ribosome release score (RRS)

-Ribosome release score (RRS) was first defined by Li et.al in their [Cell paper](https://www.sciencedirect.com/science/article/pii/S0092867413007113)
+Ribosome release score (RRS) was first defined by Guttman et.al in their [Cell paper](https://www.sciencedirect.com/science/article/pii/S0092867413007113)

 RRS identifies functional protein-coding transcripts with greater sensitivity by detecting the termination of translation at the end of an ORF.